 - Remember: You are in charge.
 Your tenant has rights, but the tenant must comply with your rules!

-1. Weed out bad tenants from the start!
+1. Screening is an absolute must.
+The screening process should include:1.
 Screening is an absolute must.
 The screening process should include:

 - Employment verification